 Happy holidays, one and all!
 I thought it only fitting that, to close things out for 2018 (don’t worry!
 I’ll be back in January), that I should write about one of the Christmas episodes.
 I thought I’d start with “Twas the Nightmare Before Christmas” from Season 2 since it aired first.
 There’s a lot to love about this episode, along with some very interesting fashion moments and one infamous calendar!

 The episode opens with Blanche arriving home from Christmas shopping with Ed the Santa in tow.
-They quickly scamper off the Blanche’s bedroom to find out who’s naughty or nice, but I think we all know the answer to that question!
+They quickly scamper off to Blanche’s bedroom to find out who’s naughty or nice, but I think we all know the answer to that question!
 Blanche’s outfit is really lovely in this scene.
 I love the contrast in tones of blue as well as patterns.
 It also looked like the pants she was wearing matched the trim on her jacket, but it was hard to tell because she runs across the living room so fast.

 Next, Rose and Dorothy come back from shopping at the mall.
 Rose had a great time, but Dorothy bemoans how Christmas has become so commercialized.
 Predictable, yet always timely: that’s our Dorothy!
-I love Rose’s blue dress, although on TV it’s actually more of a periwinkle color than it appears in my photo.
+I love Rose’s blue dress, but on TV it’s actually more of a periwinkle color than it appears in my photo.
 The wrap front is also very on trend.
 As we’ll see, Dorothy’s fashion in this episode unfortunately goes from bad to worse, although her outfit in this first scene is not awful.
 I love that she’s wearing slim pants, for instance.
 Interestingly, the trim around her jacket almost exactly matches the couch cushions!
 The pattern I think is some kind of floral and foliage motif.

 Blanche and Ed come running out to the living room in the middle of a little role play adventure (“Catch me!
 Catch me!
 Catch me!”) as she doesn’t realize that the other girls are back home.
 And here we can see that her pants and blouse do indeed match the trim!
 I’m fairly certain she wears them again at some point.
 The way this scene is set up is so good because Rose takes the whole Santa fling way too seriously, and we’re also treated to a description of Blanche’s Santa fetish.